mukherjeesoham/spacetime-discretization/README.md

-## spacetime-discretization
+# spacetime-discretization

-Solve a scalar wave equation using spacetime discretization methods.
+Solve a scalar wave equation using spacetime discretization methods in Python.